ankurcha/stemcell/README.md

 ## TODO
 This tool is in pre-alpha and supports only a small subset of operations.
-Currently, the tool is targeted to be able to create vsphere templates for ubuntu and centOS6.
+Currently, the tool is targeted to be able to create vsphere templates for ubuntu and centOS 6.x.
 The following is a list of things that need to be done before we can call it ready for primetime (in order of priority).
+* Add Micro cloudfoundry build support
 * Support AWS
 * Support Openstack